 Launch Pads are short exhibitions or performances that punctuate Castlefield Gallery’s main exhibition programme providing artists and curators with the opportunity to use the gallery as a test bed for the production, display and consumption of contemporary art.
 Launch Pads will feature emerging talent selected from CG Associate members’ submissions (three times a year) and the BA and MA contemporary art courses (Interactive Arts and Fine Art) at Manchester School of Art (once a year).

 Members can apply to exhibit as a solo artist or as a member of a group/collective, or to curate a solo or group exhibition.
 In the case of group projects, at least one artist or the curator must be a CG Associate.
 (Nb Castlefield will not curate a group show from individual applications.)
 Launch Pad projects can run for up to ten days and are part of Castlefield Gallery’s exhibition programme.

 Castlefield Gallery will supervise and assist with installing and uninstalling the work; provide curatorial input as agreed prior to starting the project; provide invigilation; publicise the exhibition through the gallery’s e-newsletter, free listings and social media; and organise a preview with refreshments.
 The gallery can also provide a small budget of up to £500 which members can divide as appropriate to cover materials, documentation or travel expenses etc.

-The deadline for the next Launch Pad slot (exhibition open 14 to 23 February 2014, preview Thursday 13th February) is 12 noon, 31st October and will be selected by Kate Jesson, Exhibitions Curator at Manchester Art Gallery, and Castlefield Gallery Interim Programme Manager Matthew Pendergast.
+The deadline for the next Launch Pad slot (exhibition open 20 to 29 June 2014, preview Thursday 19th June) is 12 noon, 16th March and will be selected by Stephen Snoddy, Director of the New Art Gallery Walsall, and Castlefield Gallery Interim Programme Manager Matthew Pendergast.